harfbuzz/boring-expansion-spec/avar2.md

 While with OpenType 1.8 it is possible to set up a designspace like this, it has the significant drawback that many applications and systems expect all Bold weights to be at `wght`=700 and all Condensed weights to be at `wdth`=75, whatever the values of other axes.
 Thus, in practice, many OpenType 1.8 fonts encode numerous additional masters that ensure the design is as intended at all designspace locations.
 This not only impacts the data footprint significantly, but also adds to the maintenance burden of the font.

 Using `avar` version 2 we can apply deltas to axis values anywhere in the designspace, thus “warping” it to resolve the issue described.
 As with variation deltas in general, we also benefit from interpolation when axis values are influenced by a delta but are not exactly at the location of the delta.
 Each delta value is encoded as F2DOT14.
 Its interpolated value is determined by the standard OpenType variations algorithm, then added to the value obtained from the standard normalization process.
-Thus, assuming the Bold Condensed instance at (700,75) has normalized coordinates (1,-1) and assuming the designspace location (677,81) has normalized coordinates ((677-400)/(700-400), -1 + (81-75)/(100-75)) = (0.9233,-0.76), then `avar2` needs a delta set with peaks at (-1,1), thus with region ((-1,-1,0),(0,1,1)) and with delta values:
+Thus, assuming the Bold Condensed instance at (700,75) has normalized coordinates (1,-1) and assuming the designspace location (677,81) has normalized coordinates ((677-400)/(700-400), -1 + (81-75)/(100-75)) = (0.9233,-0.76), then the `ItemVariationStore` needs a delta set with peaks at (-1,1), thus with region ((-1,-1,0),(0,1,1)) and the following delta values:

 * `wght` -0.0767
 * `wdth` +0.24